-Wilson College is friendly to adult students, whether beginning a college career or completing an interrupted degree program.
+Wilson College is friendly to adult students.
 The Adult Degree Program (ADP) offers the opportunity for women and men who are four full years beyond high school completion to earn a college degree at the associate or baccalaureate level.
 Prospective students to the ADP are encouraged to visit Wilson College.
 During the visit, students have the opportunity to speak with an admissions counselor, tour the campus, meet with a financial aid officer and visit with a professor from the applicant's major area of interest.
 Visits are arranged by calling 717-262-2025 or 800-421-8402 or via email at degrees@wilson.edu.
 The ADP office, located In Norland Hall, is open Monday through Friday, 8:30 a.m. to 5 p.m.
 Meetings occurring outside normal business hours can be arranged in advance.